 The funding will be used to “help millions of people to learn and use blockchain” and adopt Web3 technologies.
 This advantage of construction on the NEAR decentralized blockchain could make it possible to connect users with new audiences.

-The agreement has established sections across Asia, Europe, Africa, and the team aim to enlarge brace in Latin America, India, Turkey.
+The agreement has established sections across Asia, Europe, Africa, and the team aims to enlarge the brace in Latin America, India, and Turkey.
 “We are looking forward to leveraging the funding to improve access to blockchain technology in an ever-growing list of countries across the world,” Marieke Flament, NEAR Foundation CEO, said in a statement.

 “We’re delighted to be backed by such a fantastic group of investors.
 It provides proof of what’s been built, and what’s to come,” Illia Polosukin, co-founder of NEAR Protocol, said.